 In another bold move this past week, the Bank of Canada dropped the rates another 50 basis points, to just .75%.
 The bank did this to bolster consumer confidence as COVID-19 continues its frightening spread.
 It turns out that, for those in a position to take advantage of the rate drops, the move can prove to be very beneficial — especially for those in the market to buy a home.

 Using a Personal Loan To Buy a Home

-As the rates drop, the process of obtaining a mortgage loan will only become more difficult, as the lower rates mean increased demand.
+As the rates drop, the process of obtaining a mortgage loan will only become more difficult.
+Lower mortgage rates mean increased demand.
 Those with good to excellent credit scores and a decent down payment are prime borrowers.
 If you have both and you’re in the market for a new home, now is the time to invest.
 However, what if you have the credit but not the down payment?
 Should you use a personal loan to invest in a new home?

 Borrowing To Invest as Rates Fall

-It’s a well-kept secret that individuals who borrow money to reinvest it in another thing of value can deduct the cost of interest on their year-end taxes.
-Using this tax-saving strategy when rates are so low is wise, as it becomes easier to profit from borrowing because your break-even rate of return goes down with the rates.
+It’s a well-kept secret that individuals who borrow money to reinvest in another asset can deduct the cost of interest on their year-end taxes.
+Using this tax-saving strategy when rates are so low is wise.
+It becomes easier to profit from borrowing because your break-even rate of return goes down with the rates.

 Of course, borrowing to invest is not for everyone.
 If it’s something you’re interested in, you should carefully weigh your options before you decide to use a personal loan.